 Although not frequently noted in the Chinese materia medica, there are a few herbs containing gluten that may be problematic for patients with food sensitivities, and especially for those with celiac sprue (also called gluten sensitive enteropathy or GSE).
 People with soy or nut allergies may also be advised to avoid certain herbs.
-As herbalists, our recommendations are often dependent on the degree to which an individual patient seeks to avoid exposure to a certain food.
+As herbalists, our prescriptions must take into account the degree to which an individual patient seeks to avoid exposure to a certain food.

 Gluten and Celiac Disease

 Gluten is a family of proteins present in wheat and some other grains.
 Glutelins and prolamins are the 2 primary types of gluten proteins causing the immunologic reaction in celiac sprue that inflames and destroys the inner lining of the small intestine.
 The particular prolamin protein found in wheat is called gliadin.
 In idiopathic gluten sensitivity (IGS) it is typical to see the presence of anti-gliadin antibodies.

 Proteins, including gliadin, are long chains of up to several hundred amino acids attached to each other.
 Normally during digestion, enzymes in the small intestine break the proteins into smaller chains and single amino acids.
 The intestines are only able to absorb single, or at most, chains of 3-4 of these acids.

 In celiac, the longer amino acid chains making up gliadin are not completely broken by intestinal enzymes, so that several longer chains remain intact.
 These long chains enter the cells of the intestinal lining where they attach to an enzyme called tissue transglutaminase.
 In individuals with celiac disease, the complex of longer chain amino acids and tissue tranglutaminase sets off an immune reaction resulting in inflammation and damage to the intestinal villi.